ABS Plate Buckling 2004

 An important aspect in the design of an offshore steel structure is the buckling and ultimate strength behavior of its fundamental structural components.
 To ensure high technical quality plate buckling check according to ABS 2004 Guide for Buckling and Ultimate Strength assessment for offshore structures, APRIL 2004 (updated February 2012)

-To add ABS Plate Buckling 2004 standard executefrom the main menu:
+To add ABS Plate Buckling 2004 standard executefrom the ribbon:

 Maximum allowable strength utilization factor - critical buckling stress is multiplied on the utilization factor.